 b.
 Prohibition of Forced or Compulsory Labor

-The law prohibits all forms of forced or compulsory labor, prescribing penalties of three to 15 years of imprisonment and a fine of IDR 120 million to 600 million ($8,940 to $44,700).
-The government had difficulty effectively enforcing this prohibition.
+The law prohibits all forms of forced or compulsory labor, prescribing penalties of imprisonment and a fine, which were not sufficient to deter violations.
+The government had difficulty effectively enforcing the law.
 The government continued its moratorium on sending domestic workers to certain countries where its citizens had been subjected to forced labor, revoked the licenses of labor brokers suspected of illegal practices that could facilitate trafficking, and launched investigations into cases of forced labor.
 For example, from January to December, IOM Indonesia rescued 43 Indonesian fishermen who were trafficked on foreign-flagged fishing vessels.
 The fishermen reported forced labor, excessive working hours, psychological and physical abuse, restrictions on the freedom of movement, the use of false documentation, and failure to pay salaries.
 In a separate case, on March 9, courts sentenced a director of an Indonesian fishing agency to three years in prison under the 2007 human trafficking law.

 Also see the Department of State’s Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.